-- After an augmentation the following changes are done in G_f. - Some edges of the chosen path may be deleted (bottleneck edges). - Back edges are added to all edges that don't have back edges so far.
+After an augmentation G_f changes as follows:

+- Bottleneck edges on the chosen path are deleted. - Back edges are added to all edges that don't have back edges so far.

 These changes cannot decrease the distance between s and t.